EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the snow fraction to zero
+Sets the snow cover fraction to 0.

 **Parameters**
 - None